uwdb/DeepEverest/README.md

 You should be able to see a `build` folder in your current directory.
 One of the directories (directory name depending on system and python versions) inside `build` will contain the built library.
 It is a `.so` file.
 The filename is also dependent on the system and python versions.
 For example, the relative path could look like `index/build/lib.macosx-10.7-x86_64-3.7/deepeverst_index.cpython-37m-darwin.so` if you build the library on a MacOS with an Intel CPU using Python 3.7.

-### Use the DeepEverest (PyTorch)
+### Use DeepEverest (PyTorch)
 Go to the root directory of DeepEverest.
 User could also refer to the `example_api.ipynb` to see how can it be used step by step.

-User could use a package to load the pretrained model as well as the dataset to be queried on (Pytorch):
+User could load a pre-trained model as well as the dataset to be queried on (Pytorch), and use them to construct DeepEverest:
 ```
 model = Net()
 model = DeepEverest(model, True, lib_file, dataset)
 ```
-This is to load the model, and True for Pytorch, and False for tensorflow. lib_file is the path for the compiled c library, and dataset is the single dataset (torch tensor or numpy) for the query.
+This is to load the model, and True for Pytorch, and False for tensorflow. lib_file is the path for the compiled c library mentioned above, and dataset is the single dataset (torch tensor for PyTorch or Numpy for Tensorflow) for the query.

-Pretrained parameter can be loaded into the model by this statement:
+Pre-trained parameter can be loaded into the model by this statement:
 ```
 model.load_weights('mnist.pth')
 ```
-User could use the Deep Everest API for querying the top-k (20) activations for a given image in a specific layer:
+User could use DeepEverest API for querying the top-k (such as 20) activations for a given image in a specific layer:
 ```
 topk_activations = model.get_topk_activations_given_images([659], layer_name, 20)
 print(topk_activations)
 ```
-And the user could use Deep Everest API for querying the closest images for a given image with respect to a neuron group:
+And the user could use DeepEverest API for querying the top-k (such as 20) images that are closest to a given image with respect to a neuron group (*Note: in this step, if the search is on a new layer that the index hasn't been constructed, it will take a bit longer to construct the index first before completing the search.
+If the index has been constructed, the search will take much less time*):
 ```
 top_k, exit_msg = model.answer_query_with_guarantee(layer_id, image_sample_id, 20, neuron_group)
 print(top_k)